Free web harmonium

 The shortcut map keeps note positions visible while you practice.

 White keys stay on the lower row and black keys stay on the upper row.
-That keeps the first screen useful on desktop instead of turning it into a click-only poster.
-The same map also makes it easier to remember note positions, Sargam flow, and hand movement while you practice.
+That keeps the harmonium web interface useful on desktop instead of turning it into a click-only poster.
+The same map also makes it easier to remember note positions, Sargam flow, and hand movement while you practice this online harmonium.

 ` Sa q Re w Ga e Ma r Pa t Dha y Ni u Sa2 i Re2 o Ga2 p Ma2 [ Pa2 ] Dha2 \ Ni2